dgamboa/lambda-cards/README.md

 If you've made it this far, I bet you have some feedback (ideas, insights, improvements, criticisms, maybe even a good ol' fashioned rant).
 I would welcome any and all of it.
 I like being the filter of my noise so even if you think it may not be useful, send it along.
 I'll be grateful.

 Thanks for checking out the project.

+[^1]: You may run the backend server in a different port.
+If you do, make sure to update your local API call in the [frontend action creator](https://github.com/dgamboa/lambda-cards/blob/main/frontend/src/actions/index.js).